Sunday, September 11, 2022

 Depression in its fullness is the most terrifying reality on the record of our consciousness.

 Validate the one you know who faces their depression valiantly.
 If it’s you, be validated by these words.
-You’re braver than you know to face these terrors alone even if there are a crowd of helpers.
+You’re braver than you know to face and endure these terrors alone, even if there are a crowd of helpers.
 You know how brave you’re being.
 Perhaps you’ve never before conceived life could ever descend to this.
 Now you endure a state of consciousness that opens your mind and heart that loss, grief, and depression could end you.
 There’s nothing scarier than situations where the floor disappears.
 Just know how brave you’re being.

 No comments: